abutaha/aws-es-proxy/README.md

 After you run *aws-es-proxy*, you can now open your Web browser on [http://localhost:9200](http://localhost:9200).
 Everything should be working as you have your own instance of ElasticSearch running on port 9200.

-To access Kibana, use [http://localhost:9200/_plugin/kibana/app/kibana](http://localhost:9200/_plugin/kibana/app/kibana)
+To access Kibana, use [http://localhost:9200/_plugin/kibana/app/kibana](http://localhost:9200/_plugin/kibana/app/kibana).

+If you upgraded AWS ES to AWS OpenSearch, to access the dashboards, please use [http://localhost:9200/_dashboards/app/home#/](http://localhost:9200/_dashboards/app/home#/).